sdingcn/closure/README.md

 # expr

 Expr is a simple, dynamically-typed, functional programming language with first-class continuations.
-The main purpose of this project is to demonstrate the implementation of interpreters.
+It demonstrates the implementation of simple interpreters.

 ![](https://github.com/sdingcn/expr/actions/workflows/auto-test.yml/badge.svg)